 Give your engineers the room and support they need to grow, but be creative in the options you provide.
 Don't force them away from the creative process unless that's the path they choose to follow.

-Learning and Mastery
+Learning and mastery opportunities

 Mastery isn't a static state; it requires an element of playful curiosity and a hunger for learning.
 Even at the level of mastery, there's always an infinite path of progression ahead.
 Once you've mastered a tool, a technology, or a language, the learning truly begins.
 Learning is a journey that has no end.